What is influencer marketing? Complete guide for 2025

 Modern consumers can spot fake influencer endorsements a mile away.
 That’s why successful influencer partnerships today focus on authenticity.

-When I partnered with Selena Soo to promote her “Impacting Millions” program, I did it because I genuinely believed in her approach to publicity.
-My audience could feel that authenticity, which is why the promotion was so successful.
+When I became Ramit Sethi’s top affiliate and promoted his courses, I did it because I genuinely believed in his approach to business building.
+My audience could feel that authenticity.

 Influencer marketing vs content marketing vs brand ambassadors